Geometric aspects of rank-3 vector bundles over surfaces and 2-plane distributions on 5-manifolds: Introduction

 encoding the connection 1-forms of $\nabla$.
 This connection naturally contains information on the geometry of $\Sigma \subset \mathbb{R}^3$.
 For example, a simple calculation of the curvature tensor $\mathbf{R} = d\omega - \omega \wedge \omega$ reveals that the classical Gauss-Codazzi equations

-are simply the vanishing of the certain components of the curvature tensor; it is a basic result that $\mathbf{R} = 0$ if $\Sigma \subset \mathbb{R}^3$ is a plane.
+are simply the vanishing of certain components of the curvature tensor; it is a basic result that $\mathbf{R} = 0$ if $\Sigma \subset \mathbb{R}^3$ is a plane.
 One may obtain further identities by utilizing the differential Bianchi identity $d_{\nabla}\mathbf{R}=0$, where $d_{\nabla}$ is the exterior covariant derivative.
 On the other hand, it is useful to insist that the frame $e$ be orthonormal in $B$, which is equivalent to a reduction of the structure group of $B$ from $\mathrm{GL}(3)$ to $\mathrm{SO}(3)$.
-This leads to the well known Darboux frame away from umbilic points of $\Sigma$ (see e.g., \cite[Ch.
+This leads to the well-known Darboux frame away from umbilic points of $\Sigma$ (see e.g., \cite[Ch.
 2]{Ivey_Landsberg2003}), which leads to an analogous connection that is canonically flat.
-Other geometric information can be seen by examining covariant derivatives of the curvature $\mathbf{R}$ with respect to $\nabla$, or equivalently by studying the infinitesimal holonomy of $\nabla$.
-In this case, a coarse invariant - the growth vector - can be obtained by studying the derived flag of the exterior differential system (EDS) of the connection 1-forms pulled back to the 5-dimensional total space $M^5 = \mathrm{Tot}(B)$ of the vector bundle $B$.
-Then it is easy to see that the differential ideal $\Omega :=\langle\pi^*\omega\rangle_{\mathrm{diff}}$ generated by three 1-forms on $M^5$
+Other geometric information can be seen by examining covariant derivatives of the curvature $\mathbf{R}$ with respect to $\nabla$.
+In this case, a coarse invariant --- the growth vector --- can be obtained by studying the derived flag of the exterior differential system (EDS) of the connection 1-forms pulled back to complement of the zero section in the 5-dimensional total space $\mathrm{Tot}(B)$ of the vector bundle $B$.
+Let $M^5 = \mathsf{Z}_B^c \subset \mathrm{Tot}(B)$, where $\mathsf{Z}_B \subset \mathrm{Tot}(B)$ is the zero section of the bundle $\pi : B \to \Sigma$.
+Then it is easy to see that the differential ideal $\Omega :=\langle\pi^*\omega\vert_{M^5}\rangle_{\mathrm{diff}}$ generated by the three 1-forms on $M^5$,